 Driving business value and efficiency with Microsoft Power Automate and Office 365

 An end user from the Finance Operation team created a solution that radically transformed the off-cycle payroll process for Global Payroll.
 The no-code solution was designed and implemented in only one month and uses Power Automate as the foundation to connect and automate other Office 365 services.
 The team now uses SOCRT for all off-cycle requests across Microsoft.

 Supporting the end-user developer with governance and best practices

 While Power Automate, Power Apps, and Power BI provide methods to create powerful no-code and low-code solutions, the freedom to create these solutions can potentially lead to poorly designed solutions that might present security risks or expose the organization to non-compliant behaviors for critical regulatory areas like the Health Insurance Portability and Accountability Act (HIPAA) or General Data Protection Regulation (GDPR).
-At Microsoft, our internal IT organization, which we call Core Services Engineering and Operations, has established resources for end-user developers including a community, learning resources, and best practices and standards to ensure the most compliant and secure solutions possible and then they monitor to ensure compliance.
+At Microsoft, our internal IT organization has established resources for end-user developers including a community, learning resources, and best practices and standards to ensure the most compliant and secure solutions possible and then they monitor to ensure compliance.
 These best practices and standards include:

 - Place Power Automate components behind user interface layers to simplify access and protect data.

 - Limit access to data sources using service or system accounts so only the apps within the solution can access the data.